EddyVerbruggen/nativescript-performance-monitor/README.md

 [![Demo video on YouTube](https://img.youtube.com/vi/qeqWDWCYbvY/0.jpg)](https://www.youtube.com/watch?v=qeqWDWCYbvY)

-_20 sec video, show the plugin on iOS and Android_
+_20 sec video, showing off the plugin on iOS and Android_

 ## Installation
 From the command prompt go to your app's root folder and execute: